vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 directory.
 Likewise, all processed stitched images can be found in the "processed-stitched" directory.
 The user can also define the resulting image name to save onto their local computer as well.

+The fourth script, stitch_images_snake.py, is designed to stitch images in a snake pattern given user-defined lengths of widths of the final image in terms of the size of one image.
+Similar to how the wafer scanner will work, this will take up to the width times length images that are inserted into a directory under "processed- stitched-snake" of the user's choice and stitch them to produce a final image with a name of their choice, within the same directory.
+I have done this by taking each image from the corresponding image in the "processed" folder and pasting it in the directory of the user's choice (in this case, "test").
+You can see a sample run of one stitched image below.

 The last script, cnn.py, is currently in work-in-progress.
 It aims to classify wafer defects based on a neural network called a Convolutional Neural Network.
 However, since this is one of the last priorities of the project, this is not currently in active development; rather, it will be worked on once we are able to generate all relevant statistics